-Now that you’ve decided to begin treatment at Next Step Village®, it’s time to prepare for your stay.
-Knowing what to bring, what to leave behind and how to reach our Florida sober living homes sets the stage for your successful recovery.
+Now that you’ve decided to begin treatment at Next Step Village, it’s time to prepare for your stay.
+Knowing what to bring, what to leave behind and how to reach our Florida sober living homes sets the stage for your lifelong recovery.

 What to Bring

 This guide ensures you have everything you need while you’re with us, so you can focus on what’s really important — healing.
+Keep in mind that storage for belongings is limited to an armoire, three dresser drawers, and a nightstand.
 We recommend that new residents pack the following items: